-- Track Color: Changes the track log color. - Detail: Sets the amount of detail shown on the map.
-Showing more detail may cause the map to redraw more slowly. - Marine: Sets the map to display data in marine mode (Marine Map Settings, page 27). - Draw Segments: Shows or hides segments, as a colored line on the map.
+Track Color: Changes the track log color.

+Detail: Sets the amount of detail shown on the map.
+Showing more detail may cause the map to redraw more slowly.

+Marine: Sets the map to display data in marine mode (Marine Map Settings, page 34).

+Draw Segments: Shows or hides segments, as a colored line on the map.

+Draw Contours: Shows or hides contour lines on the map.